Ecommerce has had an interesting and profound transformation over the last two decades.

 Rome wasn’t built in a day, and neither will your comparatively peaceful experience-led empire be.
 Creating a strong experience for your site should come with great planning and foresight.

-To create an experience-led site and create it right, you will require a dedicated team including marketers, data analysts, and customer experience specialists working together cross-functionally.
+To create an experience-led site and create it right, you will require a dedicated team including marketers, data analysts, and customer experience specialists working together in a cross-functional way.
 This team doesn’t necessarily have to be internal — you can work with an agency to develop your experience-led website.
 However, there will be some upfront costs involved.

 Creating a new strategy for your site also requires a way to measure its effects.
 Determine clear KPIs and a framework for measuring your success.
 Without these steps, improvements are difficult to prove to the business.
 Not only does this make it hard to tell where you need to make tweaks, but over time it may dampen enthusiasm for the new approach.